Diploma in Christian Youth Work

-Edinburgh Theological Seminary is committed to training men and women for ministry and mission.
+We are committed to training men and women for ministry and mission.
 Many churches are reaching young people for the Gospel and many Christians are already involved in youthwork (Sunday school, youth clubs, summer camps).
-This interactive course is designed for those who are already involved in youth work or who plan to be.
+This interactive online course is designed for those who are already involved in youth work or who plan to be.

 The Diploma in Christian Youthwork Course will equip youthworkers to:

 - Model Jesus Christ in their behavior, character and words